schnti/kirby-photoswipe/readme.md

 A plugin for [Kirby 3 CMS](http://getkirby.com) that adds [photoswipe](http://photoswipe.com/) v5 Beta.

+As of PhotoSwipe version v5 Beta, the integration of PhotoSwipe has become much easier.
+The Kirby plugin is only needed if the PhotoSwipe tag is required.
+Otherwise it is recommended to integrate PhotoSwipe without this plugin: https://photoswipe.com/v5/docs/getting-started/

 ## Commercial Usage

 This plugin is free but if you use it in a commercial project please consider